ATaka93/proximity-based-urban-planning-review/README.md

 ## Summary

-A PRISMA-guided systematic review of 1,040 peer-reviewed publications (screened from 2,366) on proximity-based urban planning, analyzed using LDA topic modelling (k=6) and Louvain co-occurrence network community detection.
+A PRISMA-guided systematic review of 1,027 peer-reviewed publications (screened from 2,366) on proximity-based urban planning, analyzed using LDA topic modelling (k=6) and a PMI-weighted co-occurrence network with Louvain community detection, validated via statistical significance testing.
 The analysis identifies a quantifiable paradigm shift from the compact city framework (T2, 71% dominance in 2018) to the 15-minute city / proximity planning framework (T5, 81% dominance by early 2026), with "accessibility" as a central bridging